UW-Madison-DSI/pixi-docker-chtc/examples/hello_pytorch/htcondor/README.md

 ```

-The job will also return the trained model serialized as a PyTorch model archive named `mnist_cnn.pt`.
+The job will also return the trained model serialized as a PyTorch model named `mnist_cnn.pt`.

 ### Resources